Beej126/SingleInstanceAccumulator/README.md

 ## Purpose
 See [typical stack-o's](https://www.google.com/search?q=context+menu+single+instance+site%3Astackoverflow.com) expressing the need, e.g. [this one](https://stackoverflow.com/questions/1821662/how-to-add-new-items-to-right-click-event-on-folders-and-files-in-windows).

-The gist is it comes in handy as a bridge between selecting multiple files or folders in custom Windows Explorer context menus and sending all the  selections to various scripts or 3rd party tools.
+The gist is it comes in handy as a bridge between selecting multiple files or folders in custom Windows File Explorer context menus and sending all the selections to various scripts or 3rd party tools.

 ## Usage
 ```shell